abernauer/Cpp_project_work/CPP_Primer/chapter_two/chaptertwonotes.md

 + If we assign an out-of-range value to an object of unsigned type, the result is the remainder of the value modulo the number of values the target type can hold.
 For example, an 8-bit unsigned char can hold values from 0 through 255, inclusive.
 If we assign a value outside this range, the compiler assigns the remainder of that value modulo 256.
 Therefore, assigning -1 to an 8-bit unsigned char gives that object the value 255.

 + If we assign an out-of-range value to an object of signed type, the result is _undefined_.
-The program might appear to work, it migt crash, or it might produc garbage values.
+The program might appear to work, it might crash, or it might produce garbage values.